Projects

 The Mercian, 212 Broad Street, UK

-The Mercian also known as 212 Broad Street is a 132-metre-tall (433 ft) residential skyscraper on Broad Street in Birmingham, England.
-The building is 42 storeys in height, consisting of a 39-storey residential building (30 studios, 163 one bed, 260 two bed and 28 three-bedroom apartments) which sits on a three-storey podium with over 30,000 square feet (2,800 m2) of community amenity space.
-The Mercian is the tallest building in Birmingham and the second tallest structure, after the BT Tower.
+The Mercian is one of the tallest residential building in the UK.
+Also known as 212 Broad Street it is a 132-metre-tall residential skyscraper on Broad Street in Birmingham, England.
+The building is 42 storeys in height, consisting of a 39-storey tower which sits on a three-storey podium with over 2,800 m2 of community amenity space.

-Incendia was engaged to carry out Third Party independant inspections on the sprinkler and wet rising main systems and to highlight all deviations from the design standards as well as areas of poor workmanship.
-The reports provided from multiple inspection ensured that the systems were delivered in full compliance with the standards and assured workmanship.
+Incendia was engaged by Imtech the MEP specialists to carry out Third Party independant inspections on the sprinkler and wet rising main systems to highlight any deviations from the design codes and any deficiencies in workmanship.